EEG-based Graph-guided Domain Adaptation for Robust Cross-Session Emotion Recognition: Introduction

-To address these issues, we propose a framework termed \gls{egda}.
-By integrating domain adaptation with graph-based regularization, \gls{egda} simultaneously reduces both marginal (feature-level) and conditional (class-conditional) distribution discrepancies while preserving the intrinsic geometric and semantic structures of \gls{eeg} data.
-Specifically, \gls{egda} leverages an iterative pseudo-labeling strategy to refine class-level alignment and employs a Laplacian graph to maintain neighborhood consistency during the adaptation process.
-This unified framework enables robust cross-session emotion recognition performance.
+To address these challenges, we propose a unified framework termed \gls{egda}, which integrates domain adaptation and graph-based regularization for cross-session EEG-based emotion recognition.
+This proposed framework simultaneously mitigates discrepancies in the marginal distributions and class-conditional distributions while preserving the intrinsic geometric and semantic structures of \gls{eeg} data.
+Specifically, \gls{egda} employs an iterative pseudo-labeling strategy to progressively refine class-level alignment and incorporates a Laplacian graph regularizer to maintain neighborhood consistency throughout the adaptation process.
+As a result, the proposed framework enables robust and effective emotion recognition performance across different recording sessions.

-The contributions of this work are summarized as follows: \begin{itemize} \item We formulate a graph-guided domain adaptation framework for cross-session EEG emotion recognition, in which structural relationships among EEG samples are explicitly incorporated into the adaptation objective to preserve neighborhood consistency across sessions.
+The contributions of this work are summarized as follows: \begin{itemize} \item A graph-guided domain adaptation framework is proposed for cross-session EEG emotion recognition, in which graph regularization is explicitly integrated into the distribution alignment process to preserve local neighborhood consistency and to mitigate pseudo-label instability across sessions.

-\item We introduce a source-domain within-class scatter minimization constraint to preserve class discriminability and stabilize the adaptation process under cross-session distribution shifts.